andrealmar/crystal-book/syntax_and_semantics/exception_handling.md

 array[4]? # returns nil because of index out of bounds
 ```

 The usual convention is to provide an alternative "question" method to signal that this variant of the method returns `nil` instead of raising.
 This lets the user choose whether she wants to deal with exceptions or with `nil`.
-Note, however, that this is not available for every method out there, as exceptions are still the preferred way because they don't pollute the code with error handling logic.
+Note, however, that this is not avaialble for every method out there, as exceptions are still the preferred way because they don't pollute the code with error handling logic.